mpi-advance/locality_aware/README.md

 # Overview
-This repository performs locality-aware optimizations for standard MPI collectives as well as neighborhood collectives.
+The locality_aware repository offers locality-aware optimizations for the standard and neighborhood MPI Alltoall collective.
+This library also provides these optimizations for the the "v" variants of these collectives.

 # Building Instructions
+The locality_aware library is a straightforward CMake projects with modest dependencies.

-## Prequistites and Dependencies
+## Software Dependencies
 - CMake 3.21
 - C 11
 - C++ 11